-Fujifilm X100F versus Leica CL
+Fujifilm X100F vs Leica CL

-The Fujifilm X100F and the Leica CL (Typ 7323) are two digital cameras that were revealed to the public, respectively, in January 2017 and November 2017.
+The Fujifilm X100F and the Leica CL (Typ 7323) are two digital cameras that were announced, respectively, in January 2017 and November 2017.
 The X100F is a fixed lens compact, while the CL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Leica provides 24.1 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Leica provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is notably larger (7 percent) than the Fujifilm X100F.
 In this context, it is worth noting that neither the X100F nor the CL are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens built in, whereas the CL is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.